How to Prepare Your Business for Sale: What Every Owner Needs to Know About the Legal Side

 Understanding the road ahead helps you make better decisions along the way and reduces the stress of feeling like you're constantly reacting.
 An experienced legal adviser will map this out with you from the start.

-Know how risk gets shared in the sale contract
+managing risk in the business sale contract

 This is where many sellers — particularly first-time sellers — are most vulnerable.
 A buyer paying good money for your business will want legal protection, and that protection is written into the sale contract.
 There are several key mechanisms at play:

-Conditions of sale — things that must be satisfied before the transaction completes, such as third-party consents or regulatory approvals.
+• Conditions of sale: things that must be satisfied before the transaction completes, such as third-party consents or regulatory approvals.

-Warranties and indemnities — legal recourse for the buyer if what they receive isn't what was represented.
+• Warranties and indemnities: legal recourse for the buyer if what they receive isn't what was represented.
 These are carefully negotiated and good advice here can significantly affect your exposure.

-Working capital and net debt adjustments — these should be value neutral, but sophisticated buyers often use them to their advantage.
+• Working capital and net debt adjustments: these should be value neutral, but sophisticated buyers often use them to their advantage.
 This is one of the most common places where sellers quietly leave value on the table.

-Restraint clauses — standard in most sales to protect the goodwill being transferred, but can be negotiable.
+• Restraint clauses: standard in most sales to protect the goodwill being transferred, but can be negotiable.
 The scope and duration can often be tailored to your specific circumstances.

 For partial sales, a Shareholder Agreement is essential